 You don’t have to visit the open fields of Tuscany for this colorful and cheery photo op.
-Head to local farms to check out these end-of-summer blooms, but know that some are suggesting or requiring purchasing tickets in advance.
-Be sure to check their websites for the latest updates on blooming conditions and social distancing guidelines.
+Head to local farms to check out these end-of-summer blooms.
+Be sure to check farm websites for the latest updates on blooming conditions.

 Topaz Farm

 This Sauvie Island farm hosts a sunflower maze, which means you don’t have to wait for fall to puzzle your way through a farm field.
-Sunflowers should bloom mid-August to mid-September this year.
-The sunflower field hours are the same as their market, and they are closed Mondays.
+The sunflower field hours are typically the same as their market, and they are closed Mondays and Tuesdays.
+Enjoy great food at the grill, visit the animals, and make a day of it!
+Their 14 acres of sunflowers provide plenty of opportunities for a photo op.

 Address: 17100 NW Sauvie Island Rd., Portland

-Peak Bloom Prediction: Fields open August 27.
+Peak Bloom Prediction: Typically early August.
 Follow their social media accounts for the latest updates.

-Peak Bloom Prediction: TBD.
+Peak Bloom Prediction: Mid-August.
 Follow their social media accounts for the latest updates.

 Sunflower Festival on Stafford Road

 Stafford Acres is the agricultural outreach program of The Neighborhood Church.
-They are hosting a sunflower festival in August, on Thursdays & Sundays from 11:00 a.m.-6:00 p.m., and Fridays & Saturdays from 10:00 a.m.-6:00 p.m.
+They are hosting a sunflower festival in August, on Fridays and Saturdays from 10:00 a.m.-5:00 p.m., and Sundays from 11:00 a.m.-4:00 p.m.
 There will be a bounce house, farm animals, kettle corn and drinks for purchase.

 Cost: $5 entry, kids 5 and under are free.
 U-cut blooms are $2 each or twelve blooms for $20.
 One-day bounce house pass is $5.